Cliffy2000/basketball-ai/README.md

-# Game-Testing
+# Basketball-AI

-This is the repository for the testing environnment of a game designed for genetic algorithm training.
+This is the repository for a genetic algorithm controlled AI player in a basketball game.
+The goal of the project is to compare various generation algorithms, fitness functions, selection and mutation methods in genetic algorithms in a basketball game setting, and hopefully merge different approaches to achieve a faster learning curve that avoids local optimals more effectively.
+The basketball game is built with Unity2D, and it incorporates a large proportion of basketball game rules into it to better simulate an environment for learning basketball.

-## Patch Notes
+## Game Patch Notes
 ### 0.3.2
 - Fixed a bug where the player will no longer be able to touch the ball.